hamedp77/password-api/README.md

    python api.py
    ```

-   These commands will run the application on `http://localhost:5000` with debug mode enabled.
+   These commands will run the application on `http://localhost:5000` with debug mode disabled by default.
+The asiest way to enable debug mode is to set the `FLASK_DEBUG` environment variable to `true`.

     **Note:** Using a WSGI server like [gunicorn](https://gunicorn.org/) is the preferred way of running this in a "production" environment.
 If you have been following along with these steps, you have gunicorn already installed.
 All you have to do is run this command: